GID shows its focus on sustainability by installing ChargePoint EV charging for multifamily residents across the U.S.

 Head of ESG and Corporate Programs

 GID has had EV charging stations deployed at its properties for more than five years, many of which were non-ChargePoint stations that the company inherited due to acquisitions, says Carmody.
 Unfortunately, most were also standalone stations that didn’t meet the company’s high standards of performance, features and aesthetic appeal.
 “Another brand’s chargers went down at one of our properties,” he says.
 “We heard directly from the property manager and the senior regional manager that we had to get those replaced immediately because our residents were absolutely relying on them.”
 Since then, GID has implemented a strategic rip-and-replace program to switch out older stations with ChargePoint solutions.
 “We were really looking to find that best-in-class partner that could help us leverage our buying power and our distribution network.
 ChargePoint helped us glue the whole system together,” he says.

 " EV charging is as required as having a gym.
 It's beyond an amenity, it's beyond a nice to have. "

 Integrations are elemental

-Today, GID provides residents and tenants access to 221 charging stations across its properties, with plans to add 270 more in the near future.
-Current deployments include 10 stations in Northern California, 18 in Colorado, 30 in New York and 15 in Massachusetts.
-The company looks to add stations in New Jersey, New York and Austin as well.
+Today, GID provides residents and tenants access to 423 charging spots across its properties.
+Current deployments include 27 stations in Northern California, 22 in Colorado, 32 in New York and 34 in Massachusetts.
+The company also recently added stations in Southern California and Texas, with plans to add more in the future.
 They will all be ChargePoint solutions, says Carmody, who cites ChargePoint’s software, service and branding as a few of the reasons for the choice.
 “Some of our trusted development partners had already selected ChargePoint in their deployments and so we got to really see what the company was like,” says Carmody.
 “The platform, the intelligence behind the physical infrastructure, that really was one of a kind.
 It helps us manage our pricing plans and reporting, which is critical for us.”